FoodieQA: A Multimodal Dataset for Fine-Grained Understanding of Chinese Food Culture: Dataset Statistics

 \paragraph{Image statistics} We collected 502 images but discarded 113 due to quality control issues.
 The final dataset of 389 images are distributed across regions in China as shown in Figure~\ref{fig:img-distr}.
 All 389 images are used for multi-image VQA; a subset of 103 images are used for single-image VQA.

 \paragraph{Question statistics} After human verification, we obtain 403 multi-image VQA questions, where each question needs to be answered with a set of four provided images.
 Single-image VQA tasks consists of 256 question in total, and text QA consists of 705 questions in total (Table~\ref{tab:qstats}).
+A considerable number of the VQA questions require multi-hop reasoning to predict the correct answer.
 We report the key statistics of the questions in Table~\ref{tab:qstats2}.
 Please see more details in Appendix~\ref{sec:app-stats}.